WenjianDong/deep_learning_NLP/README.md

 #### Multi-context-number = 3
 In addition, I did an experiment with multi-context number is 3 and lambda=0.2.
 The final accuracy is about 63.0%.
 <img src="https://github.com/WenjianDong/deep_learning_NLP/blob/master/multi3-lm02.png" alt="" width="550"/>
-This accuracy (on validation set) is slightly lower than the original accuracy presented at https://github.com/Tixierae/deep_learning_NLP/blob/master/HAN/HAN_final.ipynb (about 0.3% lower), and slightly higher than the result with multi-context-number = 10 (about 0.3% higher).
+<br>This accuracy (on validation set) is slightly lower than the original accuracy presented at https://github.com/Tixierae/deep_learning_NLP/blob/master/HAN/HAN_final.ipynb (about 0.3% lower), and slightly higher than the result with multi-context-number = 10 (about 0.3% higher).

 -------------------------------- The original README -------------------------------